whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 But they are often also hard to access because they lie in 'difficult' regions of the genome, where paralogy (caused by ancestral duplications of DNA) makes analysis difficult.

 In this practical the plan is to try to genotype some CNVs in one such region - the region containing GYPA, which encodes one of the most abundant red cell surface proteins.
+We got interested in this because these CNVs affect malaria susceptibility - the practical is based on data from this paper <https://dx.doi.org/10.1126/science.aam6393> where we investigated that.

 To do this we will look at *sequence coverage data* (i.e. how many reads aligned to each genomic location from short-read sequence data) and look for variation in coverage that might indicate loss or gain of DNA copies.